Sriram94/DistHITL/README.md

 This repository contains the code for the paper: Distributional Reinforcement Learning with Humans in the Loop.
 Follow the instructions here to install and run the code.

+Note: This code-base is under construction.
+Significant updates can be expected shortly.

 ## Installation

 1. Install [Python](https://www.python.org/) 3.8, 3.9, or 3.10.